foo123/FILTER.js/api-reference.md

 new FILTER.InlineFilter(filterFunc:Function);
 ````

-This filter creates inline filters dynamicaly at run-time using your custom functions with the full power of `Filter` (including parallel processing transparently).
+This filter creates inline filters dynamically at run-time using your custom functions with the full power of `Filter` (including CPU/GPU parallel processing transparently).

 Inline Filters support parallel filter threads/workers (make sure the custom function does not reference other external data, except the `FILTER` namespace which will be available literaly at instantiation, so it can be serialized correctly)